 On October 30, 2020, Part 73 of the rules was amended to expand the use of directional antennas in the LPFM radio service.
 With the new rules, LPFM stations may elect to use a directional antenna (DA) for any purpose, where in the past, it was limited to two specific reasons, public sector traveler’s information services (TIS) and solely for second adjacent channel protection.

 LPFM stations desiring to use a directional antenna for purposes other than TIS, second adjacent channel waivers and in order to meet an international agreement will be required to file additional steps at the time of licensing the directional facility.
 This includes the need for a proof of performance document, which confirms how the directional antenna will perform.
 This can usually be obtained by the antenna manufacturer.
 In addition, license applications must include a statement from a licensed surveyor or other person in a similar capacity to verify that the antenna was properly installed at the appropriate height and heading.

-LPFM stations desiring directional facilities after October 30, 2020 will now be required to specify their directional antenna details on the LMS application form.
+LPFM stations desiring directional facilities after October 30, 2020 will now be required to specify their directional antenna details on the LMS application form unless the sole reason for the directional antenna is for a travelers' information station by a qualified public safety entity, solely for a second adjacent channel waiver or in accordance with an international agreement.
 This is done through specifying a directional facility and entering in the field values (also known as tabulations) for 36 different points in the directional pattern.
 Those field values are provided by your antenna’s manufacturer.
 These field values will appear in the FCC database, REC’s databases and in the software used by consultants and engineers like V-Soft and ComStudy 2 and will create contours that corresponds with those entered field values.